-Open a SoFi Checking and Savings Account and start earning 1% APY on your cash!
+Open a SoFi Checking and Savings Account and start earning up to 4.30% APY on your cash!

+• This process is then repeated for all other cards entered.
 Generally, even if you load up several credit cards into your mobile wallet, only one of them will be your default payment option.
 That card will be the one that is used to process a purchase.
 If you want to use a different card, you may need to change the default card before you make the transaction.

-In addition, you may be able to import retail-store rewards cards, as well as museum or library memberships cards, event tickets, and airline boarding passes.
+• You may be able to import retail-store rewards cards, as well as museum or library memberships cards, event tickets, and airline boarding passes.
 This may involve scanning a QR code or selecting the “add to wallet” button in an email or a text message from the issuer.

 Are Mobile Wallets Safe?

-Unlike cash, which can be stolen, and credit cards, which can be copied, the card information you load into a mobile wallet is encrypted.
+• Unlike cash, which can be stolen, and credit cards, which can be copied, the card information you load into a mobile wallet is encrypted.
 That means that your actual card or account numbers are never shared with the merchant.

-In the case of theft, it’s not possible for anyone to use a mobile device to make a payment without providing the required security credentials.
+• In the case of theft, it’s not possible for anyone to use a mobile device to make a payment without providing the required security credentials.